kev-le/Animal-dex/README.md

 ### Build and run

-`docker compose build & docker compose up`
+`docker-compose build & docker-compose up`

 - Development site can be accessed at 127.0.0.1:8000
 - Production site can be accessed at 127.0.0.1:8080